 Dealing with personal issues of my students is always challenging.
 We all are different and I have to be wise whenever a difficult situation arises for one of my students.
 You always need to remember that being abroad could be difficult for some of them, and to remind them that you are there to help them no matter the nature of their problems

 What have you seen as the biggest challenge for incoming students?

 Perhaps the Costa Rican ways of doing things.
 At the beginning of the program learning about streets, addresses, directions could also be challenging.
 Depending on their Spanish level, this could be also a challenge.
 And of course, every students feels culture shock to a different degree.

 What is your advice for students planning to attend your program, or to study abroad in your country?

 I recommend this program for students that love to do outdoors activities; that rather prefer open air morning activities than going out at night.
 They have to be also ready for sunny hot days and rainy cloudy days, in our country this changes doesn’t depend on the seasons, it could change from one day to another, from one hour to next, hahaha.

 Also it is important to come to the country with an open mind for social and cultural differences and to deal with a Central American society, where things may not be as structured as they are in the U.S. This could confuse you if you are not ready.

 What is one thing you think students shouldn’t forget to pack for life in your country?

 What do you think is the most important take-away for education abroad students?

-To find out more about Gerardo’s program, follow this link!
+If you want to learn more about Esteban’s program, follow this link!